iLib-js/ilib-mono-webos/packages/ilib-loctool-webos-common/DB_LOOKUP_FLOW.md

-# DB Lookup Flow in `write()` Localize Mode
+# `write()` Mode: Localize and Generate

-Documents the translation DB lookup chain used by each webOS loctool plugin during `localize` mode.
-Describes both the lookup flow and the shared resolution engine provided by this package.
+Documents the translation resolution and resource write logic used by each webOS loctool plugin in both `localize` and `generate` modes.
+Describes the shared utilities provided by this package.

 ## Plugins covered